 Each day children receive a maths lesson.
 During these lessons, we believe that pupils should be given opportunity to:

 - become fluent in the fundamentals of mathematics, including through varied and frequent practice

 - reason mathematically by following a line of enquiry, conjecturing, developing an argument, justifying using mathematical language

-By the time a child leaves Brooke Primary Academy we want every child to achieve the following:
+By the time a child leaves Brooke Primary Academy, children will have achieved the following:

 - resilient, capable, confident and self-assured learners